-PRE-INTENSIVE COURSE REQUIREMENTS
+PRE-INTENSIVE COURSE REQUIREMENTS - SEE RUBIC BEFORE ATTEMPTING ASSIGNMENTS

-- 1. Read the three books listed in the required course material before the Class begins On October 9. - 2.
-Write a 6-page report based on Burrill's "Revolution and Rainer and Geiger's Simple Church.
-This should be a church growth case study describing the ministry model of your present congregation and comparing it to the models outlined in both books.
-You should then reflect on how your church could be transitioned based on principles gleaned from these books Rubric on p 15 (Due February 5, 2024) - 3.
+- 1. Read the three books listed in the required course material before Classes begins on Oct 12, 2025. - 2.
+Write a 5-6-page Case Study based on a review of Burrill's "Revolution" and Rainer and Geiger's "Simple Church."
+This case study describes the ministry model of your congregation and compares it to the principles and models outlined in both books.
+Explain how you would transition your congregation based on the principles gleaned from these books See for guidance Rubric on p 13 (Due Sept 18, 2025) - 3.
 A 3 page Book review "Mission-Driven...".
 The review will include: a summary of the thesis; a critical evaluation reflecting the book's strengths and weaknesses and how well the ideas are developed; and a personal reaction with practical descriptions of what you would do differently in ministry having read the book.
-See the Book Review Rubric p.
-14 (Due February 26, 2022)
+Book Review Rubric p.
+14 (Due Oct 2, 2025) - 4.
+Discussion Forum Engage in the Discussion Forums as posted in Learninghub.
+You are required to make 2 postings per weekly forum.
+Post # 1 is your reflection/response to the preset forum discussion point.
+Your second post (# 2) is your response to another student's # 1 post.